sylas-kim/apple-hdr-heic/README.md

 A library/tool to decode photos (HEIC files) taken on an iPhone that contain HDR gain map, and convert it to a 48-bit (16-bit per channel) HDR representation as per [Rec.
 2100](https://en.wikipedia.org/wiki/Rec._2100) with PQ transfer function.

-Disclaimer: This project is NOT affiliated with, or endorsed by, Apple Inc. or any of its subsidiaries.
+**Disclaimer:** This project is _not_ affiliated with, or endorsed by, Apple Inc. or any of its subsidiaries.

 ## Pre-requisites